bravecorvus/prometheus/Quickstart.md

 }
 ```

-[CTRL-O, RETURN, CTRL-X to Save and exit]
+[:wq to Save and exit]

 ### Access The Alarm Clock

+The web interface is accessible at port 3000 (e.g. 111.111.111:3000).

+I suggest you use a dynamic DNS provider such as [ddns.net](ddns.net) which lets you access the Pi at a convenient url.
+You install a program which constantly updates the DDNS provider so that you will still be able to connect to your Pi even when your IP changes. the

+However, if you want to use explicit IP's, you can find that out by doing:

 ```
-$ifconfig
+ifconfig
 ```

 Copy down the address that is listed as wlan0 inet addr.
 This address is how you will use another device on the same WiFi network to access the website. (i.e. http:111.11.111.111:3000 where you will change 111.11.111.111 to be your IP but keep :3000 at the end to specify you will access the Pi via your web browser at port 3000)

-Now, as long as you are same network (Or, if you are lucky enough to get your Pi a static IP, then you will be able to access it from anywhere you have network access), you can access the Web Interface through the site 111.11.111.111:3000 (replacing 111.11.111.111 with the value of IP)
+Now, as long as you are same network (Or, if you are lucky enough to get your Pi a static IP, then you will be able to access it from anywhere you have network access), you can access the Web Interface through the site 111.11.111.111:3000 (replacing 111.11.111.111 with the value of IP).

+A built in part of the Prometheus program sends you an email whenever the IP of the Pi changes.
+You can turn off this feature in the front end interface, or change the email address you want to receive email on.

 ## Have Fun!